ETS-ReactNative5/codeenginetrysample/README.md

  ![](img/code_engine_url.png)

 It creates an application in our Code Engine project for the UI microservice.
 This is the microservice that users will interact with and therefore requires external traffic.
 Notice how this command does not have the `--cl` flag.
 The removal of this flag allows for external traffic and a URL to be generated for the application.
 The URL is secured automatically.
 In addition, some of the environment variables for this microservice specify the URLs to communicate with the other microservices.
-Since the other microservices use internal traffic, Code Engine uses the format `<APP_NAME>.<ID>.svc.cluster.local` as the entrypoint to an application. `APP_NAME` for each application is already defined in each `ibmcloud ce app create` command and `ID` was gotten from one of the previous commands in this script.
+Since the other microservices use internal traffic, Code Engine uses the format `<APP_NAME>.<ID>.svc.cluster.local` as the entrypoint to an application. `APP_NAME` for each application is already defined in each `ibmcloud ce app create` command and `ID` was seen from one of the previous command.

 For more information for troubleshooting: